SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 can flicker in sync with subtitle display frequency with no conscious mental effort.

+### Music Geeks

+I liked some of the scores used for the CHoinese TV series that I am following in parallel with reading.
+The end credits remind me of the theme used in *Donnie Darka* --- *Mad World* by Tears for Fears written by Roland Orzabal.
+Little touch of genius.
+I hate to admit my older sister sometimes had good taste in pop music.

 ### The Premise

 I'll be writing in real-time as I read the novels.
 Thus without foreknowledge